cfreeman/tsa/README.md

 ## TODO
 * Standardise all resource links to not need the absolute path to the CDN.
+* Pull a random nugget out and display it alongside the nugget card.
+* Add 'NUG ME' button.
 * Figure out some way to shim / reduce initial load on mobile for 3D view.
 * Look into compressing the search index.
 * Update template to render the list of people in the metadata.